+The immediate parent undertaking is Embark Group Limited Registered Office: 100 Cannon Street, London EC4N 6EU.
 The ultimate parent undertaking and controlling party is Lloyds Banking Group plc.
 Registered Office: The Mound, Edinburgh EH1 1YZ, which is the parent undertaking of the largest group to consolidate these financial statements.
-Copies of the consolidated annual report and accounts of Lloyds Banking Group plc may be obtained from Lloyds Banking Group's head office at 25 Gresham Street, London EC2V 7HN or downloaded via www.lloydsbankinggroup.com.
+Copies of the consolidated annual report and accounts of Lloyds Banking Group plc may be obtained from Lloyds Banking Group's head office at 33 Old Broad Street, London, EC2N 1HZ or downloaded via www.lloydsbankinggroup.com.

-16. CONTINGENT LIABILITIES
+17. CONTINGENT LIABILITIES

-LBG has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
-In 2013, HMRC informed LBG that its interpretation of the UK rules means that the group relief is not available.
-In 2020, HMRC concluded its enquiry into the matter and issued a closure notice.
-LBG's interpretation of the UK rules has not changed and hence it appealed to the First Tier Tax Tribunal, with a hearing having taken place in May 2023.
-If the final determination of the matter by the judicial process is that HMRC's position is correct, management believes that this would result in an increase in current tax liabilities for the company of approximately £1,965k (including interest).
-LBG, following conclusion of the hearing and having taken appropriate advice, does not consider that this is a case where additional tax will ultimately fall due.
+The Group has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
+In 2020, HMRC concluded its enquiry into the matter and issued a closure notice denying the group relief claim.
+The Group appealed to the First Tier Tax Tribunal.
+The hearing took place in May 2023.
+In January 2025, the First Tier Tribunal concluded in favour of HMRC.
+The Group believes it has applied the rules correctly and that the claim for group relief is correct.
+Having reviewed the Tribunal's conclusions and having taken appropriate advice the Group intends to appeal the decision and does not consider this to be a case where an additional tax liability will ultimately fall due.
+If the final determination of the matter by the judicial process is that HMRC's position is correct, management believes that this would result in an increase in the Company's current tax liabilities of approximately £2,071,000 (including interest).
+It is unlikely that any appeal hearing will be held before 2026, and final conclusion of the judicial process may not be for several years.

-17. RISK MANAGEMENT
+18. RISK MANAGEMENT